mitsuhiko/lucumr/2015/4/13/bitcoin-and-cryptocurrencies.rst

 <http://transferwise.com/>`_ for making international payments cheaper
 already now, there is `Western Union <http://www.westernunion.com/>`_ which despite all the bad reputation it has, is a life saver for many people out there.
+One should not discredit old financial institutions that innovate.
+There are many banks who are doing great work in revamping their offerings.

 On the other hand there are really interesting newcomers such as `Ripple
 <https://ripple.com/>`_ and `Stellar <https://www.stellar.org/>`_ which
 try to build decentralized payment systems that do not come with their own world-view but try to integrate into our modern banking world.
 I think they deserve much more attention than they currently get.

-Lastly one should not discredit old financial institutions that innovate.
-There are many banks who are doing great work in revamping their offerings.